madgik/mip-algorithms/README.md

 <li><code>type</code> Defines the type of the parameter.
 It can take the following values:
 <ol>
 <li><code>column</code> (Used for querying the columns of the database.)</li>
+<li><code>formula</code> (Same as the column type but is is parsed as a formula of R. Allowed characters are '+ - * : 0.' )</li>
 <li><code>filter</code> (Used to filter the results of the database.)</li>
 <li><code>dataset</code> (If the property is of type dataset then it will be used to choose on which dataset to run the algorithm on.)</li>
 <li><code>other</code> (For any other reason use this type.)</li>
 </ol>
 </li>
+<li><code>columnValuesSQLType</code> (String) If type is column or formula then this is required.
+Specifies the possible types that the column can have.
+Allowed types 'text, integer, real'.
+They could be more than one in combination with a comma. </li>
+<li><code>columnValuesCategorical</code> (String) If type is column or formula then this is required.
+Specifies the categorical type that the column can have.
+Allowed types 'false,true'.
+They could be more than one in combination with a comma. </li>
 <li><code>value</code> (String) It is used as an example value. </li>
 <li><code>valueNotBlank</code> (Boolean) Defines if the value can be blank.</li>
 <li><code>valueMultiple</code> (Boolean) Defines if the parameter can have multiple values. </li>